fox-yokai/top-shelf/README.md

 # Top Shelf
-## Purpose
+## Overview
-In Top Shelf you can can keep an inventory of your bottles, keep tasting notes, review, and rate your wine.
+Top Shelf is a full-stack app that lets a user create an account and then track an inventory of bottles, keep tasting notes, and rate their wine.

 ## How to use
 To use the website you will need to create a account
 - click on the sign up link in the upper-right corner